 The duties a Principal Designer must carry out during the project include:

-• Plan and coordinate health and safety measures that will be used during the project including considering any existing documentation or safety management systems currently in place.
+- Plan and coordinate health and safety aspects and relevant measures that will be used during the project including considering any existing documentation or safety management systems currently in place.
 This may involve making recommendations about the design of the project itself where changes may be made to help improve health and safety on-site

 Depending on the size of the project, the role of the Principal Designer may be fulfilled by an individual or an organisation and should be appointed by the client prior to the design phase of the project.
 It is important to note that should the client fail to appoint a Principal Designer, the role and legal obligations will fall to the Client in addition to their own duties.

-In short no. During the course of the project, the role of the Principal Designer may transfer to another organisation or individual and a new Principal Designer may need to be appointed at different stages of the project.
+In short, no. During the project, the role of the Principal Designer may transfer to another organisation or individual and a new Principal Designer may need to be appointed at different stages of the project.

 The Client has a particular duty whereby they must ensure that both the Principal Designer and Principal Contractor are compliant in the duties.
 It is for this reason that it is best to maintain independence where monitoring is required as a conflict of interest may arise if the Principal Designer was to monitor themselves on behalf of the Client.